 Enter your postcode above to check lesson pricing in your local area of St Albans.

 St Albans, named after the first English saint, is great spot for driving lessons.
 As a commuter town, there are plenty of A roads and motorway connections, as well as country roads, beyond its quiet residential centre.
-Every challenge here, with a Midrive instructor at your side, will make you a safer driver!
+Every challenge here will make you a safer driver!

 New Greens is one of the best places to start out in.
 There are plenty of wide, quiet streets, like Toulmin Drive or Woollam Crescent, where you can practise with as little pressure around you as possible.
 They’re also great roads to return to when you’re more experienced and beginning to practise manoeuvres.
 Just make sure you avoid the school rush, as nearby Links Academy and Margaret Wix Primary School can suddenly be surrounded by cars and pedestrians.

 For dual carriageway experience, there are plenty of options.
 The A1081 and the A414 (the North Orbital Road) are both accessible to the south of St Albans.
 There you can experience higher speeds and busy roundabouts.
 Once you’ve passed your test, or if you’re with your instructor in a dual control car, you can go on to access the M25 and skirt around London, or take the M1 north.

 Alternatively, you might want a bit of practise on country lanes.
 There’s certainly a good deal around, especially snaking north towards Wheathampstead and Harpenden.
 Wherever you end up going, we’re sure with us it’ll be taking you that step closer to passing!